Last 5th April,

 the UN

-rapporteur on adequate housing (Leilani Farha) last report
+rapporteur on adequate housing (Leilani Farha) last report, which focuses

 on homeless people’s situation and rights.
 Bahram Ghazi, for its part, outlined